Your health care provider likely will start by asking questions about your symptoms. You'll also get a physical exam. This exam is likely to include:

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them might give you more time to address any concerns.
-You might be asked:
+Your provider is likely to ask you some questions.
+Be ready to answer them.
+It might give you more time to talk about your concerns.

-- How often do you urinate during the day, and how often do you need to get up at night to urinate?
+- How often do you pee during the day?
+And how often do you need to get up at night to pee?

-- Have you ever leaked urine?
-Do you have a frequent or urgent need to urinate?
+- Do you have a frequent or urgent need to pee?

-- Is there any burning when you urinate, pain in your bladder area or blood in your urine?
+- Is there any burning when you pee, pain in your bladder area or blood in your urine?
 Have you had urinary tract infections?

-- Have you ever had any trouble getting and maintaining an erection (erectile dysfunction), or other sexual problems?
+- Have you ever had any trouble getting and keeping an erection?
+Do you have any other sexual problems?

-- Have you ever had surgery or another procedure that involved insertion of an instrument through the tip of your penis into your urethra?
+- Have you ever had surgery or another procedure that involved a medical device being placed through the tip of your penis into your urethra?

-- Are you taking any blood thinners, such as aspirin, warfarin (Coumadin, Jantoven) or clopidogrel (Plavix)?
+- Do you take any blood-thinning medicines such as aspirin, warfarin (Jantoven) or clopidogrel (Plavix)?

 - How much caffeine do you have each day?
 What fluids and how much of them do you drink?